chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_client_add.rst

 ..
 This is an included how-to.

+.. note:: You need create permissions on the global clients level to create a client.

 New clients are typically created by the |chef client| when it first connects to |chef hosted|, so there is no need in that case to manually create a new client.

 If you need to manually create one, you can follow these steps: